OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Open Environment Challenges

 \rev{Another challenge encountered in open environment learning is the emergence of outliers or new classes.
 In this context, an outlier refers to an observation that deviates significantly from the other observations, often due to measurement error or an exception in the data.
 Meanwhile, a new class refers to a novel category or label that is not present in the previous windows.}

-\rev{The appearance of outliers or new classes can substantially affect the effectiveness of the learning model.
-For example, an abnormal value of the target can lead to very high loss of the specific element, which could greatly harm the model effectiveness.
+\rev{The appearance of outliers or new classes can substantially harm the model accuracy.
+For example, an abnormal value of the target can lead to very high loss of the specific element, which could greatly affect the model parameters and lead to poor accuracy.
 To effectively manage this challenge, the learning model needs to be capable of identifying these outliers or new classes and adapt accordingly, either by learning the new class through additional training or by properly removing the outliers.}